source-foundry/FilterListManager/README.md

 ### Upgrade Plugin

 The `Preferences > Addons > Plugins` window in Glyphs will indicate when an update is available for the FLM plugin.
-To upgrade your installed plugin, locate the [latest release of the plugin](https://github.com/source-foundry/FilterListManager/releases/latest) in the Github Releases and follow the same instructions that you followed for initial installation above.
+To upgrade your installed plugin, locate the [latest release of the plugin](https://github.com/source-foundry/FilterListManager/releases/latest) and follow the same instructions that you followed for the initial installation above.

-Changes that were included in the release are indicated in the repository [CHANGELOG.md](CHANGELOG.md).
+Changes that were included in releases since your last upgrade are indicated in the repository [CHANGELOG.md](CHANGELOG.md).

 ### Uninstall Plugin